sckissel/DSC-Custom-QuickStart-Win10/README.md

 ### [PowerShell_Logging.reg](https://github.com/sckissel/DSC-Custom-QuickStart-Win10/blob/master/PowerShell%20DSC/PowerShell_Logging.reg)

 Registry script to enable PowerShell Script Block logging as well as PowerShell Module logging for all modules.
 Modify the first * in the file under ModuleNames if only specific module(s) are required to be logged.
+The .reg file should be locally available to the node.

 ## /Scheduled Tasks/

 ### [InstallSoftware.ps1](https://github.com/sckissel/DSC-Custom-QuickStart-Win10/blob/master/Scheduled%20Tasks/InstallSoftware.ps1)

 PowerShell script designed to install MSIs for users via Scheduled Task.
 Modify as needed.
+MSIs to be installed should be locally available to the node.

 ## /Scheduled Tasks/LGPO/

 ### [ApplyLockedLGPO.ps1](https://github.com/sckissel/DSC-Custom-QuickStart-Win10/blob/master/Scheduled%20Tasks/LGPO/ApplyLockedLGPO.ps1)

 PowerShell script to apply Local Group Policy settings for users during Scheduled Task at logon and on a recurring basis to configure HKEY Current User registry keys.
 PowerShell DSC by itself was not designed to handle Current User registry keys.
 This may be an acceptable workaround.
+PowerShell script should be locally available to the node.

 ### [LGPO.exe](https://github.com/sckissel/DSC-Custom-QuickStart-Win10/blob/master/Scheduled%20Tasks/LGPO/LGPO.exe)